tkiraly/spec/spec.md

 > **Note:** There is not specific message for a node to tell the server that it is a Class C node.
 It is up to the application on server side to know that it manages Class C nodes based on the contract passed during the join procedure.

-### 17.1 Second receive window duration for Class C
+### 18.1 Second receive window duration for Class C

-Class C devices implement the same two receive windows as Class Adevices, but they do not close RX2 window until they need to send again.Therefore they may receive a downlink in the RX2 window at nearly anytime.
+Class C devices implement the same two receive windows as Class Adevices, but they do not close RX2 window until they need to send again.Therefore they may receive a downlink in the RX2 window at nearly any time including downlinks sent for the purpose of MAC command or ACK transmission.
 A short listening window on RX2 frequency and data rate is alsoopened between the end of the transmission and the beginning of the RX1receive window.

 ![class c timing](figure07.png)
-**Figure 14: Class C end-device receive slot timing.**
+**Figure 16: Class C end-device receive slot timing.**

-### 17.2 Class C Multicast downlinks
+### 18.2 Class C Multicast downlinks

 Similarly to Class B, Class C devices may receive multicast downlinkframes.
 The multicast address and associated network session key andapplication session key must come from the application layer.
 The samelimitations apply for Class C multicast downlink frames: